A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Experimental Results and Analysis

 \subsubsection{ST-TransformerG2G}

 The GCN block in Fig.~\ref{fig:ST_transformerG2G} comprises three GCN layers, each followed by a dropout layer and utilizing tanh activation.
 The initial GCN layer projects the input vector from an $n$-dimensional space to a $d$-dimensional vector and performs GCN updates, where $n$ represents the maximum number of nodes in each graph dataset (see the first column in Table~\ref{tab:benchmark_table} for all datasets).
-We use $d = 256$ for SBM, Reality Mining, Slashdot, and Bitcoin datasets and $d=512$ for the UCI dataset.
+We use $d = 256$ for SBM, Reality Mining, Slashdot, and Bitcoin-OTC datasets and $d=512$ for the UCI dataset.
 For all datasets, we used a dropout rate of 0.5 in the dropout layer.
 In the transformer encoder, we used a single encoder layer with single-head attention.
 In the nonlinear layer after the encoder, a \texttt{tanh} activation function and the vectors were projected to a $512$ dimensional space, similar to our prior DynG2G work~\cite{xu2022dyng2g}.
 In the nonlinear projection head, we used an ELU activation function.
 The Adam optimizer is used to optimize the weights of the ST-TransformerG2G model across all datasets.
 During our experiments, we tested different lookback values (\(l = 1, 2, 3, 4, 5\)), and the optimal lookback values that achieved the best link prediction performance for each dataset are presented in Table~\ref{tab:ST_mamba_parameters}.
 Moreover, all relevant hyperparameters, including the learning rates (lr) for different datasets, are summarized in Table~\ref{tab:ST_mamba_parameters}.
-The first 70\% of the timestamps was used to train the ST-TransformerG2G model, the next 10\% of the timestamps was used for validation, and 20\% for test.
-The validation loss was utilized to implement early stopping of the model.
-Once the model was trained, we used the trained model to predict and save the embeddings of the nodes for all timestamps.